oven-sh/bun/README.md

 ## Things that don’t work yet

-Bun is a project with incredibly large scope, and it’s early days.
+bun is a project with incredibly large scope, and it’s early days.

 | Feature                                                                                                                | In              |
 | ---------------------------------------------------------------------------------------------------------------------- | --------------- |